mateuzor/mateuzor/README.md

 # Hello, I'm Mateus, Welcome to my Github !

-Let me introduce myself, I'm a 🇧🇷 Brazilian Software Engineer with nearly 7 years of experience building modern, scalable frontend solutions focused on performance, usability, and real business impact.
+Let me introduce myself, I'm a 🇧🇷 Brazilian Software Engineer with nearly 7 years of experience in software engineering, I’ve worked across multiple industries — including insurance, mining, retail, agritech, and fintech — delivering scalable and reliable digital solutions that drive real business impact.
+Since 2018, I’ve specialized in building modern frontend applications, robust internal tools, and high-performance user interfaces with a focus on usability, accessibility, maintainability, and product alignment.
-Since 2018, I’ve worked on high-impact projects across insurance, mining, agribusiness, healthcare, and retail—delivering web and mobile applications for companies in Brazil, the US, and Canada.

-I’ve led the frontend modernization of legacy platforms used by over 1,000 employees in mining operations, developed geospatial interfaces for agricultural risk analysis platforms, and built internal management systems from scratch for international startups.
+I’ve led the frontend modernization of legacy platforms used by over 1,000 employees in the mining sector, transforming outdated desktop systems into modern web applications.
+I’ve launched greenfield products for international startups, developed geospatial interfaces for agricultural risk platforms, and currently contribute to the development of digital banking solutions for a financial institution — helping design, build, and evolve new products used by thousands of customers.
-My focus is on building robust component-based architectures, writing clean and reusable code, and collaborating closely with backend and product teams to ship fast and add value.

-I work daily with technologies like **React, TypeScript, Redux, Styled Components, Ant Design, Storybook, Firebase, and Node.js**.
-I’m passionate about solving real problems through well-crafted interfaces, learning by doing, and contributing to teams that value product quality, autonomy, and technical excellence—especially in global and remote-first environments.
+My daily work includes technologies like JavaScript, TypeScript, React, Next.js, Vue, Redux, and design systems, always paired with automated testing (unit + integration) and strong architectural principles.

+I thrive in cross-functional teams, collaborating with product, design, backend, and DevOps to ship clean, tested, and scalable code.
+I care deeply about performance, accessibility, and long-term maintainability.

 ---